Azure-Samples/cargotracker-wls-aks/README.md

     --file target/cargo-tracker.war
 ```

-Obtain the blob URL, as a deployment parameter.
+Obtain the blob URL, which will be used as a deployment parameter.

 ```bash
 cargoTrackerBlobUrl=$(az storage blob url \